rh-mobb/documentation/docs/aro/disaster-recovery/README.md

 In a Hot / Warm situation the destination cluster should be similar to the the source cluster, but for financial reasons may be smaller, or be single AZ.
 If this is the case you may either run the DR cluster with lower expectations on performance and resiliance with the idea of failing back to the original cluster ASAP, or you will expand the DR cluster to match the original cluster and turn the original cluster into the next DR site.

+Ideally Your applications and data should be replicated to the DR site and should be ready to switch over within a very short window.

+### High Availability ( Hot / Hot )

-The following examples assume a Hot / Warm scenario where the clusters are the same size.
+In a Hot / Hot scenario you have two-way synchronous replication of your data.
+The end user can access the application in either site and have the exact same experience.

+## ARO Specific Example

+This following example will create two ARO clusters, each in its own Region.
+Virtual Network Peering is used to make it easier for resources to communicate for replication.

-#### Create a Primary Cluster
+### Create a Primary Cluster

 1. Set the following environment variables: